Make Products That Actually Sell By Using Jobs to be Done

 Functional, emotional, and social dimensions:

-By applying the Jobs to be Done framework, small businesses can gain insights into their customers' motivations, pain points, and unmet needs which allows them to design and position their products or services to better address the specific jobs customers want to be done.
+By applying the Jobs to be Done framework, startup founders can gain insights into their customers' motivations, pain points, and unmet needs which allows them to design and position their products or services to better address the specific jobs customers want to be done.
 It also helps identify opportunities for innovation and uncover new market segments or under-served customer groups.

-Overall, the Jobs to be Done framework provides a customer-focused approach that goes beyond traditional demographics or product attributes and it enables business owners to understand and meet customers' underlying needs to be able to create products or services that sell because they are aligned with the job their customers need to get done.
+Overall, the Jobs to be Done framework provides a customer-focused approach that allows SaaS founders to go beyond the traditional demographics or product attributes and it enables you to understand and meet customers' underlying needs to be able to create SaaS products or coaching and consulting services that sell because they are aligned with the job their customers need to get done.